luigi-raynel-dev/getpix_logs/html/README.md

  - Pcntl PHP extension
  - OpenSSL PHP extension （If you need to use the HTTPS）
  - PDO PHP extension （If you need to use the MySQL Client）
- - Redis PHP extension （If you need to use the Redis Client）
  - Protobuf PHP extension （If you need to use the gRPC Server or Client）

 # Installation using Composer